After a couple of months of starting BforBloggers, I understood email marketing was going to be my blog’s integral part.

 The free version of MailChimp lets you store 2000 email addresses in total which you can distribute among various lists.
 MailChimp counts duplicate email addresses in multi lists as same.

 Suppose you’ve 5 email lists and one of your subscribers with same email address joins all 5 lists, then it will be counted as 5 different email addresses.

-You can use groups to sperate and identity your subscribers according to their choices and interest, something very useful when you have a diverse audience, multiple websites to collect emails from or multiple lead magnets to deliver.
+You can use groups to sperate and identify your subscribers according to their choices and interest, beneficial when you have a diverse audience, multiple websites to collect emails from or many lead magnets to deliver.